scipy-conference/scipy_proceedings/papers/ian_henriksen/cython_blas_lapack_api.rst

 Exporting a Cython API for an existing Fortran library
 ------------------------------------------------------

-When working with a Fortran library, the name mangling scheme used by the compiler must be taken in to account.
+When working with a Fortran library, the name mangling scheme used by the compiler must be taken into account.
 The simplest way to work around this would be to use Fortran 2003's ISO C binding module.
 Since, for the sake of platform/compiler independence, such a recent version of Fortran cannot be used in SciPy, an existing header with a small macro was used to imitate the name mangling scheme used by the various Fortran compilers.
 In addition, for this approach to work properly, all the Fortran functions in BLAS and LAPACK were first wrapped as subroutines (functions without return values) at the Fortran level.